VlodkoMr/near-river/readme.md

 - **No External API Usage for AI:** Enjoy unlimited AI queries without rate or data limits, and no extra costs — the AI runs on your own machine!
 - **User-defined Event Subscriptions:** Define specific conditions or events to listen for and push these updates through a HTTP or smart-contract, providing real-time, filtered data streams.

-### Comparison with Existing NEAR Indexer/API Solutions:

-- **BigQuery:** Costly for reading large volumes of data, with no option to export extensive datasets.
-- **QueryAPI:** Currently unstable (still in beta), with limited control over the indexing process—no ability to stop or restart the indexer.
-- **Lake Framework:** Involves a complex setup, dependent on AWS, and requires an archival node for accessing historical data.
-- **Pikespeak API:** A solid solution, but it's not open-source or customizable for unique use cases, and it comes with a price tag.

 ## Requirements

 - Docker